LLNL/merlin/docs/source/spack.rst

 **************

 Get the latest version of spack from Github.
 This is independent from merlin so make sure merlin and spack are in separate directories.

 .. code:: bash

   git clone https://github.com/spack/spack.git
   # The merlin spack package is in the develop branch
-  git co develop
+  git ccheckout develop

 Setup spack